Starting an Online Pet Store

 What You Will Need to Get Started

-So you want to start an online pet shop?
+So you want to start an online pet store?
 Here are some important tips and tools to help you get started.

 The good thing about Amazon is that you only pay fees when you actually make a sale.
 Meanwhile, Etsy.com is geared toward people who make handmade items, so this is a good place to start for those who wish to deal in unique niche products that they make themselves.
 Both of these sites offer various forms of support.
 And both feature easy to use platforms.

-The first and most important aspect of starting an online pet shop, or any business, is to devise a business plan that includes:
+The first and most important aspect of starting an online pet store, or any business, is to devise a business plan that includes:

 - An executive summary, which indicates the purpose of the business